uffe/awesome-react-components/readme.md

 # Tree

-*Display a tree data structure.
+<em>Display a tree data structure.

 I want to visualize data of a tree, i.e. a graph with single parents.

-Are there react libraries spezialized in that?*
+Are there react libraries spezialized in that?</em>

  - [react-treeview](https://github.com/chenglou/react-treeview) - Easy, light, flexible tree view made with React.
  - [react-ui-tree](https://github.com/pqx/react-ui-tree) - React tree component.